 When a Partner Is Not Working Out

 So, you've hit a few bumps with your business services partner.
-It happens, including at employers who have had great experiences with business services partners.
+It happens, including with employers who have had great experiences with business services partners.

 “In some cases, the agencies could do a better job of vetting candidates and ensuring that their participants will truly be a good fit for the position.
 I had an experience with an agency where they initially told us about 20 job seekers, but once we showed them our openings and waited for some time, we ended up with zero candidates.”
 Kraig Kistinger, Director of Human Resources, National Tube Supply